jovotech/learn-jovo/courses/project-2-adventure-game/step-1-adventure-game-interaction-design.md

 You can now either go to the [next step](#next-steps) or take a look how a language model is created on Dialogflow to use with Google Assistant.

-## Optional: Create the Language Model on Dialogflow
+## Create the Language Model on Dialogflow

 Creating a language model for Google Assistant is a little different compared to Alexa, where it's done all on one platform, the Amazon Developer Portal.
 As we learned in [Project 1 Step 4: Create a Project on Dialogflow and Google Assistant](../project-1-hello-world/step-4-dialogflow-google-assistant.md), it is common to use Dialogflow to do the natural language understanding for Google Assistant, and use the built-in integration to connect both.